apache/shardingsphere/document/current/content/manual/sharding-proxy/usage.en.md

 ## Zookeeper

 1. Sharding-Proxy provides Zookeeper registry by default.
-You only need to configure the registry for use.
+You only need to configure the registry.

 ## Etcd

+1. Delete ` Sharding - orchestration - reg - zookeeper curator - ${Sharding - sphere.
+Version} ` in the lib directory of Sharding-Proxy.
+1. Download Etcd solution from Maven repository, here is [the latest version] (http://central.maven.org/maven2/io/shardingsphere/sharding-orchestration-reg-etcd/3.0.0/sharding-orchestration-reg-etcd-3.0.0.jar).
+1. Put the downloaded jar package in the lib directory of Sharding-Proxy.
+1. Configure the registry according to the configuration rules.

 ## Others